MotusWTS/motusServer/inst/doc/status_api.md

        or for which the user specified a `serno`.
 The return value is as for `action == "get"`, but includes only those rules just deleted.

+### get param_overrides ###

+   get_param_overrides(id, projectID, serno, progName, authToken) - administrative users only

+      - id: optional; integer array of param override IDs
+      - projectID: optional; integer array of motus project IDs
+      - serno: optional; string array of receiver serial numbers
+      - progName: optional; string array of program names to which parameter overrides apply

+   return the set of all parameter overrides matching all specified criteria.
+   If no criteria are supplied, then all overrides are returned.
+The returned object has these array items:

+      - id: integer; IDs of parameter overrides
+      - projectID: integer; motus project IDs (each can be null)
+      - serno: character; device serial numbers (each can be null)
+      - tsStart: double; starting timestamps (each can be null; seconds since 1 Jan 1970 GMT)
+      - tsEnd: double; ending timestamps (each can be null; seconds since 1 Jan 1970 GMT)
+      - monoBNlow: integer; starting boot session numbers (each can be null; used for SGs only)
+      - monoBNhigh: integer; ending boot session numbers (each can be null; used for SGs only)
+      - progName: character; names of programs to which override applies; typically 'find_tags_motus'
+      - paramName: character; names of parameters (e.g. 'default_freq')
+      - paramVal: double; values for parameters (each can be null if parameter is just a flag)
+      - why: character; human-readable reason for each override

+### delete_param_overrides ###

+   delete_param_overrides(id, authToken) - administrative users only

+      - id: integer array of param override IDs

+   delete the parameter overrides whose IDs are in `id`, returning a boolean array of the same length indicating which IDs were deleted.

+### add_param_overrides ###

+   add_param_overrides(projectID, serno, tsStart, tsEnd, monoBNlow, monoBNhigh, progName, paramName, paramVal, why, authToken)

+      - projectID: integer; motus project IDs (can be null)
+      - serno: character; device serial numbers (can be null) Exactly one of `serno` or `projectID` must be specified.

+      - tsStart: double; starting timestamp (can be null; seconds since 1 Jan 1970 GMT)
+      - tsEnd: double; ending timestamp (can be null; seconds since 1 Jan 1970 GMT)
+      - monoBNlow: integer; starting boot session number (can be null; used for SGs only)
+      - monoBNhigh: integer; ending boot session number (can be null; used for SGs only)
+      - progName: character; name of program to which override applies; typically 'find_tags_motus'
+      - paramName: character; name of parameter (e.g. 'default_freq')
+      - paramVal: double; value for parameter (can be null if parameter is just a flag)
+      - why: character; human-readable reason for override

+   returns an object with this item:

+      - id: integer ID of new parameter override

+   or an item called `error` if the override already exists or there were problems with the specified parameters.

+### describe_program ###

+   describe_program(progName, authToken) - administrative users only

+      - progName: (optional) string scalar giving name of program for which to return information

+   return information about a program.

+   If `progName` is not specified, then return an object with this array item:

+      - progName: string array of possible values for `progName`.

+   If `progName` is specified, then return an object with these array items:

+      - paramName: parameter name
+      - paramIsFlag: boolean; if `true`, parameter does not take a value; otherwise, parameter takes a floating point value
+      - paramInfo: human-readable description of parameter

+   and these non-array items:

+      - version: string scalar; current version of program

 ## Changelog ##

+2018-03-27
+   - add new entry `get_receiver_file` to allow download of individual raw receiver files (by serno, fileID)

 2018-02-22
    - add new entry `serno_collision_rules` which can get, set, or delete rules for